Fuyt27/dscBLAST/README.md

 # README

-dscBLAST: developmental single cell Basic Local Alignment Search Tool
+dscBLAST: developmental single-cell Basic Local Alignment Search Tool

 We collected more than 160 datasets from approximately 50 articles.
 These data were grouped into five references: Ectoderm, Endoderm, Mesoderm, pre-organogenesis and extra-embryonic tissues.
 The correlation between query cells and reference cells is calculated using Metaneighbor. dscBLAST is particularly better at developing data, and it also performs very well on adult data.